AdobeDocs/commerce-admin.en/help/getting-started/about.md

 ### Lightning fast storefront using Edge Delivery Services

-Research has shown that about [64% of shoppers](https://techreport.com/statistics/website-load-time-statistics-data) will go to a competitor's site to purchase a similar item if their web experience is poor.
+Research has shown that about [64% of shoppers](https://techreport.com/statistics/website-load-time-statistics-data) go to a competitor's site to purchase a similar item if their web experience is poor.
 Conversely, for every 0.1 second improvement in site speed, businesses can expect a [9.2% increase in average order value](https://techreport.com/statistics/website-load-time-statistics-data).

 [Edge Delivery Services in Adobe Commerce](https://experienceleague.adobe.com/developer/commerce/storefront/) is a set of composable services that drives business value by delivering exceptional experiences, in both content creation and customer experiences.
-It combines business-based capabilities, like document-based content authoring and built-in A/B testing, with Adobe Commerce dropin components and content delivery from the edge for lightning-fast storefronts" (e.g., need to mention edge delivery).
+It combines business-based capabilities, like document-based content authoring and built-in A/B testing, with Adobe Commerce dropin components and content delivery from the edge for lightning-fast storefronts" (for example, need to mention edge delivery).

 This new high-performance storefront has already been successfully piloted by several Adobe Commerce merchants, such as [Maidenform](https://business.adobe.com/blog/perspectives/how-hanesbrands-and-adobe-built-one-of-the-fastest-ecommerce-websites-in-the-world), a property of HanesBrands.
 The results speak for themselves.
 Maidenform pages consistently deliver Google Lighthouse scores of [100 and Core Web Vitals results](https://treo.sh/sitespeed/www.maidenform.com) far above the industry average.